-We define incremental consistency levels for \ourProtocol{} as follows (see Figure~\ref{fig:correctable-programming}). \textit{First} is the speculative result a client can access as soon as the first response arrives and does not provide any correctness guarantee. \textit{Weak} demands responses from replicas totaling $Q_v=t_\mathit{fast} \cdot V_\mathit{max} + 1$ votes, being $V_\mathit{max}$ the maximum weight assigned to a replica, and thus must have been confirmed by at least one correct replica if $f \leq t_\mathit{fast}$.
-This result can be stale, leading to the satisfaction of only sequential consistency under $t_\mathit{fast}$ failures. \textit{Strong} demands $Q_v=2t_\mathit{fast} \cdot V_\mathit{max} + 1$ weights and satisfies linearizability if $f \leq t_\mathit{fast}$.
-Since the read-only optimization requires such a larger quorum, a correctable in a strong state ensures linearizability as long as $f \leq t_\mathit{fast}$.
-Finally, the \textit{Final} level satisfies linearizability under $t$ (just like any typical SMR with the read-only optimization enabled) by waiting for $n-t_\mathit{fast}-1$ replies, as explained in the previous section.
-Since BFT SMR requires linearizability, only \textit{Strong} and \textit{Final} give the typical safety guarantee for their respective resilience thresholds.
+We define incremental consistency levels for \ourProtocol{} as follows (see Figure~\ref{fig:correctable-programming}). \emph{First} is the speculative result a client can access as soon as the first response arrives, which does not provide any correctness guarantee. \emph{Weak} demands replies from replicas totaling $t_\mathit{fast} \times V_\mathit{max} + 1$ votes, being $V_\mathit{max}$ the maximum weight assigned to a replica, and thus must have been confirmed by at least one correct replica if $f \leq t_\mathit{fast}$.
+This result can be stale, satisfying only sequential consistency~\cite{attiya1994seqconsvslin} under $t_\mathit{fast}$ failures. \emph{Strong} demands $Q_v=2t_\mathit{fast} \times V_\mathit{max} + 1$ votes and satisfies linearizability if $f \leq t_\mathit{fast}$.
+Lastly, the \emph{Final} level satisfies linearizability under $t$ (just like any typical SMR with the read-only optimization enabled) by waiting for $n-t_\mathit{fast}-1$ replies, as explained in the previous section.
+Since classical SMR preserves linearizability~\cite{pbft}, only \emph{Strong} and \emph{Final} give the typical safety guarantee for their respective resilience thresholds.